peabnuts123/weather-seeds/README.md

   - [x] ~~Straighten out .env across the 3 containers~~
   - [x] ~~Add eslint to fetcher project~~
   - [x] ~~Make express API that serves data from the DB~~
+  - [ ] Write documentation for www running and development
   - [ ] Tell sequelize to stop logging SQL queries
-  - [ ] Figure out a plan for traefik hosting / exposed db port
   - [ ] (BUG) Make fetcher logging the right time zone ?